davedomainx/linux-workspace/ansible-learning.md

 https://www.digitalocean.com/community/cheatsheets/how-to-use-ansible-cheat-sheet-guide

+# adhoc restrict to 'some_host' from inventory file 'dev' and only show ansible_hostname
+ansible some_host -i dev -m setup -a 'filter=ansible_hostname'

 # quick get filtered facts on localhost

 # list-tasks - very useful to see what tasks would be applied to a playbook